ros-gbp/opencv2-release/modules/features2d/doc/feature_detection_and_description.rst

     :param threshold: threshold on difference between intensity of the central pixel and pixels of a circle around this pixel.

-    :param nonmaxSupression: if true, non-maximum suppression is applied to detected corners (keypoints).
+    :param nonmaxSuppression: if true, non-maximum suppression is applied to detected corners (keypoints).

     :param type: one of the three neighborhoods as defined in the paper: ``FastFeatureDetector::TYPE_9_16``, ``FastFeatureDetector::TYPE_7_12``, ``FastFeatureDetector::TYPE_5_8``